susiecoleman/guide-to-web-programming/docs/index.md

 ## Getting Started

 A very basic website containing a javascript, html and css file already linked together can be downloaded from [github](https://github.com/susiecoleman/blank-website).

+## Codepen
+[Codepen](https://codepen.io/#) is a website that allows you to experiment with html css and javascript in the browser.
+There are multiple code examples in this guide that use codepen.
+To experiment with changing the code click `edit on codepen` in any of the examples.
+(Editing the examples on codepen will not affect the examples in the guide.)